Local business turns jail stripes into new beginnings

 ROGERS, Ark.
-(KFTA) — In the season of giving, a former Benton County detective is turning something old into something new.
+(KNWA) — In the season of giving, a former Benton County detective is turning something old into something new.

 The unique idea is helping local women all over northwest Arkansas get back onto their feet.